The Minister of Communications,

 According to him, there was an agreed roadmap which was not adhered to and they "kept writing letter upon letters to the ministry without any response.
 The last response we got just acknowledged receipt."

-The GIBA president said one phrase that the Association consistently rang through all discussions with was "'we are going to' but we never arrived anywhere.
+The GIBA president said one phrase that the Association consistently rang through all discussions with

 "We see, we hear and we ask questions which we don't get answers to.
 We see the direction you [government] are going and we know the confusion that you are going to bring in," he said.